Skip to main content

 • Paused: If the experiment fails to deploy to the CDN and the experiment had a previous status of paused.

 • Scheduled - An experiment has a scheduled status if during the publishing status, it successfully deployed to the CDN.
-An experiment with a scheduled status can automatically change to Live if the current date/time is within the scheduled range of the experiment .
+An experiment with a scheduled status can automatically change to live if the current date/time is within the scheduled range of the experiment .

 An experiment with a scheduled status can change to paused.